se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 ## Intro

+Why design classes?
+We want an interface that is _easy to use correctly_ and _hard to use incorrectly_.
+OOP gives us tools to remove user mistakes via API design, rather than by asking users nicely to follow conventions.
+We remove the potential for mistakes and enhance readability.

+We will _not_ be giving up on the other things we've emphasized before, like _modularity_.
+You can make bad designs with OOP, just like you can make bad designs with any paradigm.
+In fact, with OOP you can make some _really_ bad spaghetti code if you really want to prove how smart you are[^1] or want job security!

+[^1]:
+    When I've try this I usually manage to prove just the opposite a month later...

 Let's define some terminology we've been seeing, along with a bit of new stuff:

 - **Encapsulation** (meaning 1): The idea of bundling data & operations together